What attracts fruit flies and how to prevent them from coming back

 What Do Fruit Flies Look Like?

-There is no doubt it can be hard to get a good up-close look at a tiny buzzing fruit fly.
+Undoubtedly, getting a good up-close look at a tiny buzzing fruit fly can be hard.
 But if what you are looking at looks a lot like a regular fly, only smaller and with a two-tone body and reddish eyes, it is most likely a fruit fly.

-Once you’ve made a positive identification, it is time to switch to preventative mode and get rid of your fruit flies!
+Once you’ve made an identification, it is time to switch to preventative mode and eliminate your fruit flies!

 What Gets Rid of Fruit Flies?